localstack/localstack-blog.github.io/content/2023-11-22-celebrating-50k-github-stars-localstack/index.md

 Going forward, we will continue to focus on strengthening the LocalStack ecosystem and integrations with frameworks such as *[Testcontainers](https://testcontainers.com/), [CloudFormation](https://docs.localstack.cloud/user-guide/aws/cloudformation/), [CDK](https://docs.localstack.cloud/user-guide/integrations/cdk-for-terraform/)* and more!
 With the new [extension mechanism](https://docs.localstack.cloud/user-guide/extensions/), you can now extend and customize LocalStack to your needs.
 We have shipped official extensions for [Miniflare](https://miniflare.dev/), [Mailhog](https://github.com/mailhog/MailHog), [Stripe](https://github.com/adrienverge/localstripe), [httpbin](https://httpbin.org/), and more to provide you with a smooth local development experience.

-After years of active development, we have achieved what we set out to do — building **faster development cycles** with instant development loops, providing **better isolation** of application logic in test environments, and setting up **enhanced security** with no dependency on a remote cloud service for execution.
+After years of active development, we have achieved what we set out to do — building **faster development cycles** with instant feedback loops, providing **better isolation** of application logic in test environments, and setting up **enhanced security** with no dependency on a remote cloud service for execution.
 As always, we are grounding our work on user insights and feedback, and we are excited to have such a committed community!

 ## What's next?